Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 #> Residual standard error: 0.34
 ```

-In this case the regression coefficients have been estimated using
+In this case, the regression coefficients have been estimated using
 Eq.\@ref(eq:betas) i.e. via *Restricted maximum likelihood* (REML).
 The
 advantage of fitting the regression model and spatial autocorrelation
-structure at once is that both fits are adjusted: the estimation of the
+structure concurrently is that both fits are adjusted: the estimation of the
 regression coefficients is adjusted for spatial autocorrelation of the
-residual and variogram parameters are adjusted for the adjusted trend
+residual and the variogram parameters are adjusted for the adjusted trend
 estimate.
 A disadvantage of using the nlme package is that the computational
 intensity increases with the size of the data set, so for any data
 set >1000 points the computation time can increase to tens of hours